MalasadaTech/masq-monitor/README.md

   - `query_tlp_level`: TLP (Traffic Light Protocol) classification for the query itself.
 Determines how sensitive the search pattern is.
 Values: "clear", "white", "green", "amber", "red".
   - `default_tlp_level`: Default TLP classification for report content.
 Used for report elements without their own explicit TLP level.
 Values: "clear", "white", "green", "amber", "red".
   - `template_path`: Optional per-query HTML template to use for the report.
 If not specified, falls back to the global `default_template_path`.
+  - `extensions`: An array of extension script filenames to run specifically for this query, in addition to any global extensions.
   - `reference`: Optional link to documentation or source for the query.
   - `notes`: Additional contextual information about the query.
   - `frequency`: Suggested frequency for running this query (e.g., "daily", "weekly").